CMUAbstract/tab/DOCUMENTATION.md

 ### <a name="bootloader-nack"></a> Bootloader Nack

-This negative-acknowledgement command is used as a reply indicating failure while the board is in bootloader mode for specific bootloader commands.
+The bootloader negative-acknowledgement command is used as a bootloader reply indicating failure.
 * Name: `bootloader_nack`
 * Required parameters: None
 * Optional parameters: None